Laukit13/Mining-Consumer-Feedback-from-Amazon-A-Python-Approach/README.md

-# Amazon Product Reviews Sentiment Analysis
+# Amazon Product Reviews Extraction and Sentiment Analysis

 ## Overview
 This project aims to implement advanced machine learning techniques to gain a better understanding of complex language patterns in Amazon product reviews, leading to more accurate predictions.
 The project involved extracting, cleaning, and analyzing a dataset of over 20,000 Amazon product reviews, performing sentiment analysis focused on specific aspects of the products, and achieving a 20% increase in model accuracy through hyperparameter tuning.